cloudcr0w/weather-project/README.md

 ## PROJECT STATUS

-We are currently **building** the data pipeline and functionalities.
+I am currently **building** the data pipeline and functionalities.
 Expect frequent commits and updates as we refine the process.

 ## CONTRIBUTION & FEEDBACK